mediaexplorer74/Windows-Mobile-Browser-Streaming/README.md

 - [ ] Camera & microphone
 - [ ] Notifications

-### What's needed after
+## What's needed after
 - [ ] Tabs
 - [ ] In Private/Incognito
 - [ ] Back/Forward
 - [ ] General browser stuff
 - [ ] Continuum support/verify

+## My big errors
+- Afret app building, UWP x64 app don't want to activate on my PC when Istartd it udr the newsest VS 2022 Preview edition...
+Maybe, VS 2022 upgrade/downgrade needed...

-### How can you help
+## How can you help
-* XAML!
-I don't like XAML.
+* XAML improvements.
 If you are a seasoned UWP/XAML/Windows Phone developer feel free to suggest changes.
 * UWP peformance & memory management.
 Yes, C# has GC so one might as well use it but still.
 If you have any cool tips on how can I make the UWP app faster besides getting down the memory allocations let me know.
 * We need a real name for the project
 * Report issues you encounter on the GitHub page
 * I don't do much user-facing stuff, If you find this useful and have the time make guides/tutorials for the less tech-savy :)

-"

 ## References
+- https://www.reddit.com/r/windowsphone/comments/1kxqu4t/running_modern_websites_on_my_lumia/ Running Modern Sites theme on r/windowsphone reddit
 - https://github.com/PreyK  :: The original Windows-Mobile-Browser-Streaming's C# Developer
 - https://github.com/PreyK/Windows-Mobile-Browser-Streaming  :: Windows-Mobile-Browser-Streaming, indeed :)
+- https://github.com/Storik4pro/LBrowser LinesBrowser, analog of BrowserClient
+- https://https://github.com/Storik4pro/Server-Deployment-Assistant SDA, analog of BrowserServer
+- https://https://github.com/Storik4pro Author of SDA & LBrowser

 ## ::
 As-is.
 No support.
-RnD only!
+RnD only.
+DIY

 ## :
-Media::Explorer 2023
+MediaExplorer 2025